 Located in Palo Alto, CA

-To register, please click here to send us an Email
+To be on the list for the Winter/Spring 2014 session or to ask a question, please click here to send us an Email

 See What Students Did During Our Fall 2012 Session

-The Class going on this Fall was visualized and planned from the very start of our program almost 2 years ago.
+The Fall 2012 Wind Tunnel Class was visualized and planned from the very start of our program almost 2 years ago.

 We saw a way of doing it.
 There were two very important things we taught the Fall session: